We love our Dogs and a lot of our work is looking after dogs. We offer an extensive service for our Canine clients including:

 We use the smallest chips available and implant them under the skin between the shoulders.
 It is very important to keep your details up to date on the database so if you move house or change phone numbers you will still be contactable in the event of your pet coming lost or straying.
 The easiest way to keep your details up to date or transfer to a new owner is to search www.petaddress.com.au this site will redirct you to the database that lists your pets microchip number and details.

-We offer in house testing for Pancreatitis, Heartworm, and clotting tests for snake bite and Rat Bait poison, Urine Analysis as well as glucose monitoring for diabetes.
+We offer a large of in house testing from blood testing to tests for Pancreatitis, Heartworm, and clotting tests for snake bite and Rat Bait poison, Urine Analysis as well as glucose monitoring for diabetes.
 We also do skin scraping, ear smears and faecal worm examinations.
-We prefer to utilize the expertise of an outside laboratory (Gribbles) for a more extensive workup.
+We also have our own inhouse Blood testing machines that give us quick accurate results while you wait.
+This allows us to do pre aethestic blood tests as well as diagnose problems early.
+We can still utilize the expertise of an outside laboratory for a more extensive workup.
 They pick up the samples several times a day from the clinic and electronically send results and reports through to the clinic so the vet can get the information as soon as possible.

-We have a dedicated X-ray room and automatic processor and can do all x-rays as needed including Hip dysplasia scoring.
+We have a dedicated X-ray room and digital processor and can do all x-rays as needed including Hip and elbow dysplasia scoring xrays.
+We can then send them to a Veterinary radiologist or specialist surgeon as needed.

 Ultrasound uses high frequency sound waves to scan your dog and is very helpful in the diagnosis of bladder stones, tumours, blockages and other abdominal conditions.
 We can also view your pets heart working in real time.
 We also use it to diagnose pregnancy in bitches.
 For complicated medical cases we have a visiting Ultrasound specialist that comes to the clinic.